Suncrest Bank (OTCMKTS:SBKK) Stock Price Down 1%

 The firm has a 50-day moving average of $13.75.
 The firm has a market capitalization of $179.46 million, a PE ratio of 12.74 and a beta of 0.91.

-Suncrest Bank (OTCMKTS:SBKK) last announced its quarterly earnings results on Monday, April 26th.
-The company reported $0.32 earnings per share for the quarter.
-The business had revenue of $11.47 million during the quarter.
+Suncrest Bank (OTCMKTS:SBKK) last posted its earnings results on Monday, April 26th.
+The company reported $0.32 EPS for the quarter.
+The firm had revenue of $11.47 million for the quarter.

 Suncrest Bank provides various banking products and services to individual and businesses in California.
 The company offers business banking products and services, which include checking and savings accounts, money market accounts, and certificates of deposit; commercial real estate loans, working capital lines of credit, equipment financing, construction, small business administration, commercial loans, and small business guaranteed loans, as well as investment real estate loans; cash management services; merchant services; and certificate of deposit registry services.